Augustma551/Cloning3DPage/README.md

-i used three js to made sphere mesh and locomotive scroll to made slider photos.
+i used three js to make sphere mesh and locomotive scroll to made slider photos.

 i also used vite to run the project.